nathangarcia88/optimistic_greedy_bandit/README.md

 Below, we will look into performance of the optimal actions for 3 different datasets.One thing to keep in mind is that since they are three datasets, the comparison is not exactly apples to apples but there are some trends we can analyze.
 ![Alt text](opt2.png)

 This is the optimality of dataset 1.
 We completed 1000 steps and 1000 reps per test.
 We notice throughout the whole figure that there is a constant rise in all of the optimal decisions for each epsilon value.
-This is likely because
+This is likely because we picked a high qinitial value of 8 so the algoirthm explored a bunch in the beginning and then is starting to become more greedy.

 ![Alt text](opt3.png)

+Similar story to the episode above, we made
 ![Alt text](opt1.png)

 ## Benchmark Results